olofvndrhr/docker-pdns/README.md

 ### cron

-this image also has cron installed. custom crontabs should be places in `/etc/cron.d/`.
+this image also has cron installed. custom crontabs should be placed in `/etc/cron.d/`.

 ```yml
 # compose.yml